ewingjm/power-version/README.md

 #### Solution metadata commits

 Solution metadata commits are commits that make updates under the solution metadata directory.
-By default, this is the `src` folder in the project created by the Power Apps ClI with `pac solution init`.
+By default, this is the `src` folder in the project created by the Power Apps CLI with `pac solution init`.

 These kinds of commits will automatically bump the solution version.
 The kind of bump depends on the commit title and is based on [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/):